top of page

 It does over-steer which is surprising for such a heavy vehicle and it's turning circle is fairly miraculous.

-The entertainment system and integration with Apple CarPlay is wireless and also very slick for 47 minutes at which point it mysteriously just disconnects.
+The entertainment system seamlessly integrates with Apple CarPlay wirelessly and works flawlessly for 47 minutes, after which it inexplicably disconnects.

 On 7/22 I activated the T-Mobile internet system from the Mercedes system in the car and this seemed to have temporarily solved the BlueTooth dropping from the iPhone in Apple CarPlay mode but it started doing it again almost immediately.